JuanBaut/JuanBaut/README.md

 ## My name is Juan Andres! *Bogota, Colombia*

 I am a FullStack dev that also knows about data analysis.

-- To this day I have a finished academic project (videogames-pi) and I am building my portfolio.
-- I am very proud of my dotfiles and Neovim config.
+Born and based in Colombia.
+I believe in designing things with passion in order to solve problems correctly with usability and aesthetics in mind.

+C1 English · A2 German · Native Spanish

 I love anything OS related and I have knowledge in Linux.